 The eScience Institute invites applications for the title of “UW Data Science Postdoctoral Fellow”.
 We are seeking outstanding interdisciplinary researchers who are actively involved in developing and/or utilizing advanced data science tools and techniques in their research at the UW.
 Previous and current postdocs have found value in being part of this interdisciplinary community where participants come together around data science methodological development and challenges.

 Only current or incoming UW postdocs supervised by an eScience-affiliated mentor may apply.
+If your supervisor would like to become an eScience Affiliate, please contact Sarah Stone.

 UW Data Science Postdoctoral Fellows will receive: